zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 - nonlinear Cosserat rod modeling
 - establishment of reduced Lagrangian formulation based on virtual work and Lagrangian mechanics
 - construction of strain modal basis adapted to tendon routing
-- fast shape prediction from tendon tension measurements by avoiding iterative Newton-Raphson solvers
+- fast shape prediction from tendon tension measurements by avoiding iterative shooting or Newton-Raphson solvers commonly used in Cosserat-rod models.

 Under the proposed actuated strain basis, the strain field can be directly expressed as: